metrorailings/OwlBlog/content/posts/week-13-circa-picks.md

 Despite the bye, Kyler Murray and DeAndre Hopkins still remain question marks regarding their game-time status.

 As for Chicago, it's worth keeping an eye on Roquan Smith and Akiem Hicks.
 Both are cornerstone pieces of the defensive front seven - missing both would be a severe blow to an otherwise high-level defense.

+Honestly though, the most important injury to watch here is Justin Fields.
+It's not so much his raw passing talent that matters as it is his ability to scramble and execute designed quarterback runs.
+Arizona's worst games this season came against teams that can run the ball.
+More on that in the next section...

 #### _History_